Neighbourhood (song): Critical reception

 Dave Simpson from The Guardian noted that the song "babbled about the transvestites, criminals and serial murdering vicars who, apparently, inhabit their locality."
 Chuck Campbell from Knoxville News Sentinel named it "an ingratiating introduction to the album, a ska-oriented description of deadbeats and criminals."
 Melody Maker wrote, "A sleazy, sinister peek behind the curtains of Cantrill Farm life and Tommy Scott's warped imagination.
 Definitive Space."
 Melody Maker editor Richard Smith commented, "Lyrically, Space's 'Neighbourhood' is just perv by numbers.
 It's even got a lyric that namechecks "big butch queens", "transvestites" and, that old favourite of the unimaginative, "vicars". [...]
 The thing is, there's some genuinely interesting sounds on here—that stretched out twangy guitar, for instance, that keyboard noodling—but they're smothered by Space's trying-so-hard-to-be-interesting lyrics."
-Music Week gave the song four out of five, adding that "a Latin feel and Spaghetti Western touches give an extra dimension to this foot-tapping groove from the new Liverpuddlian foursome."
+Music Week gave the song a score of four out of five, adding that "a Latin feel and Spaghetti Western touches give an extra dimension to this foot-tapping groove from the new Liverpuddlian foursome."
 For the re-release, the magazine again gave it four out of five, writing, "A hint of ska and a steel guitar sound help produce a novelty spin to this re-release, which should continue the Liverpool band's upward rise."